A detailed look at the Kelly Shift Pattern.

 Kelly Days are mandatory days off within an employee’s schedule.
 The frequency of these days can depend on the policy of the organization or the type of schedules employees follow.

-The WorkSight Scheduler is fully equipped to help you implement the Southern Swing Shift Pattern.
+The WorkSight Scheduler is fully equipped to help you implement the Kelly Shift Pattern.
 Built to help businesses that operate 24/7, 365 days a year, with equal levels of workload around the clock or unbalanced loads varying by shift.
 The WorkSight team knows the value of establishing stability in the schedule while equalizing the burden of working undesirable shift times, which means that we can help you get any Shift Pattern in place for your organization.
 Contact us to learn more, or to schedule a demo.